 After earning a B.A. magna cum laude in History of Science at Harvard University, Aaron spent two years with an educational non-profit in Kazakhstan.
 Aaron later worked at Harvard Business School and H.J.
 Heinz in Pittsburgh.

 He received his Master of Divinity from Trinity Episcopal School for Ministry in 2008.
 Before coming to St. Alban's, he served churches in Pittsburgh and Houston.
-Aaron is a contributor to the Mockingbird blog and magazine, and President of the Board of Directors of Mockingbird Ministries.
+Aaron is a contributor to the Mockingbird blog and magazine, and is past President of the Board of Directors of Mockingbird Ministries.
 He is on the advisory board for StoryMakers NYC.
-He is a member of the Better Together BUAdvisory Board and on the board of the Great Commission Foundation of the Episcopal Diocese of Texas.
-He is currently the interim Dean for the Northwest Convocation of the Diocese of Texas.
+He is a member of the Better Together BU Advisory Board and on the board of the Great Commission Foundation of the Episcopal Diocese of Texas.
+He is currently the Dean for the Northwest Convocation of the Diocese of Texas.
 Aaron co-hosts Same Old Song, the weekly lectionary podcast of Mockingbird Ministries, with the Rev. Jacob Smith.

 Aaron's wife, Andrea, is originally from Michigan, and holds two degrees from the Fashion Institute of Technology in New York City.
 She has worked in church ministry, apparel design, and as a non-profit director and event planner.
 She currently works in elementary education in Waco ISD.
 Married since 2002, Aaron and Andrea are proud parents of three children.